Close Menu

 COMMON SYMPTOMS OF MULTIPLE SCLEROSIS

 There are many symptoms of Multiple Sclerosis.
-While Multiple Sclerosis symptoms can wax and wane, the disease does shorten your life expectancy.
+Multiple Sclerosis symptoms can wax and wane.
 Though everyone with the illness experiences different physical and mental conditions, the list below contains the most common symptoms:

 Vision Issues: You may experience double or blurred vision.
 Or, you may experience partial or total loss of vision.
 Vision problems are usually an early sign of Multiple Sclerosis.
 The vision problems usually affect one eye at a time.
 Even though the vision issues may be a first sign of MS, they usually wax and wane and are not chronic.